Ashwin-S-Nambiar/GITHUB-AshwinSNambiar_SCIFOR/Tests/Test-13/README.md

-# ☁️ Weather App
+# Test-13
-***A simple weather app made using react and WeatherAPI service.
+***A simple weather ☁️ app made using react and WeatherAPI service.
 Displays temperature, humidity and windspeed of the city entered by the user.***

 ## 📸 Screenshots